SCAR/antarctic-r-packages/README.md

 ### Ocean Colour

-Satellite reflectance data are a common basis for estimating chlorophyll-a and other phytoplankton parameters at ocean-basin scales.
+Satellite reflectance data are a common basis for estimating chlorophyll- *a* and other phytoplankton parameters at ocean-basin scales.
 Global products are widely available; however, Southern-Ocean specific algorithms are likely to provide better estimates in these regions.

   - [croc](https://github.com/sosoc/croc) implements the Johnson et al.
     (2013) Southern Ocean algorithm.